Elderbridge Caregiver Program

 • Do I have to live in Iowa?-No. As the caregiver you may live anywhere, but the care recipient must live in our 29-county service area.

-• Do I have to provide daily care to qualify?-No, caregivers may provide day-to-day care in the home, or remote care.
+• Do I have to provide daily care to qualify?-No, caregivers may provide day-to-day care in the home, or remote care in the home.

 Grandparent and Older Relative Caregiver

-• Through the Grandparent and Older Relative Caregiver program a trained service specialist will work to coordinate resources and services to support the caregiver in their role.
+Through the Grandparent and Older Relative Caregiver program trained service specialist will work to coordinate resources and services to support the caregiver in their role.

 Grandparent and Older Relative Caregiver FAQ’s